rails/webpacker/README.md

 ### Integrations

-Webpacker out of the box supports JS and static asset (fonts, images etc.) compilation.
-To enable support for Coffeescript or Typescript install relevant package,
+Webpacker out of the box supports JS and static assets (fonts, images etc.) compilation.
+To enable support for Coffeescript or Typescript install relevant packages and you are good to go,

 **Coffeescript**